Bannau Brycheiniog by Cycle | Day Four

 Duration: 5 hrs, 40 mins.

 Along with the anticlimax of heading home, I had the additional knowledge of starting the ride with a rather lengthy climb.
-Overall, I only had around 30 mi. to reach my next campsite in Glyneath.
+Overall, I only had around 30 mi. to reach my next campsite in Glynneath.
 I just wasn't feeling it.

 Before leaving, I paused to take one more photo of the castle.
 Both Carreg Cennen and the campsite had been so much more than I could have imagined.
 Looking around, I still had the place to myself and a part of me wanted to stay another night, but it was time to pedal.